e7ite/DLLInjector/README.md

 ## Build Instructions
 1. Open DLLInjector.sln with Microsoft Visual Studio
 2. Compile with Debug x86 or Release x86 mode
-3. Run DLLInector.exe with your terminal.
+3. Run DLLInjector.exe with your terminal.